Last Updated on November 15, 2022

 Viticulture: Essential Edition is a charming worker-management game that does a great job of integrating the theme into the gameplay.
 A moderately difficult game, it can be learned by novices and enjoyed by experts.
 If you’re already a fan of the genre, Viticulture is a must-buy!

 A friend of mine recommended Viticulture to me years back, but at that time, the theme didn’t really interest me.
 Now my only regret is not picking it up immediately.
 It’s not the greatest game, nor the most challenging one.
-My group and I prefer Lords of Waterdeep and Euphoria, but the thing is, when we’re looking for something relaxing and casual by our standards, Viticulture is the first on the list.

 There’s nothing worse than leaving someone out when it’s game night.
 We’ve put off so many great games because we always prioritize having everyone at the table.
 Until I get everyone to play Twilight Imperium 4, Viticulture remains my ace in the pocket whenever there are six of us.